mhansen/graphviz-docs/content/en/docs/attrs/tailtooltip.md

 types:
 - escString
 used_by: E
+description: Tooltip annotation attached to the tail of an edge
 ---
-Tooltip annotation attached to the tail of an edge.

 Used only if the edge has a [`tailURL`]({{< ref "tailURL.md" >}}) attribute.